julianpoy/recipesage-docs/docs/tutorials/recipes/edit-recipe.md

 Fill in the corresponding fields as you wish - only the title is required.
 After you're done, click the save button and it will be added to your collection.

 To add an image to your recipe, click the image holder at the top.
 Your browser will prompt you to select a file.
+If the [📖 multiple images per recipe](../contributing.md) feature is enabled, you can add up to 10 images per recipe.
+Images will be automatically resized to the proper dimensions.
+The [📖 high resolution images](../contributing.md) feature will keep your recipe in high resolution while doing so.

 For special formatting in the ingredients, instructions, or notes fields please see the [📖 formatting](./edit-recipe.md#formatting) section below.